Panasonic KX-TGF382M Review

 It is easy to connect this model to a mobile device, but we found it to be complicated to dial out and set up texts after connecting.

-This phone is rich in features, earning an 8 out of 10 in our scores.
+This phone is rich in features.
 The KX-TGF382M can host up to 6 handsets, in addition to the corded handset on the main base.

-This phone also has the ability to run off a battery backup in the case of a power outage where the phone lines are still functioning but main power is out.
+This phone also can run off a battery backup in the case of a power outage where the phone lines are still functioning but the main power is out.
 You can block up to 250 numbers, and store up to 3000.
 The main base has a corded handset, as well as an integrated answering machine.
-This phone can act as an intercom system, and permits hands free operation with the addition of a belt and headset jack on each handset.
+This phone can act as an intercom system and permits hands-free operation with the addition of a belt and headset jack on each handset.

-This phone did well on the battery life test, lasting for 13 hours and 39 minutes, earning it a score of 8 out of 10.
+This phone did well on the battery life test, lasting for 13 hours and 39 minutes.
 The handset began flashing the low battery indicator at 12 hours and 30 minutes into our talk time test, as well as beeped to indicate that charging was necessary.
-8 minutes later, it indicated to charge for 7 hours, but made it an additional hour before the battery completely died.
-This model has a manufacturer claimed standby time of 9 days.
+8 minutes later, it indicated to charge for 7 hours but made it an additional hour before the battery completely died.
+This model has a manufacturer-claimed standby time of 9 days.

-This cordless phone was an alright phone, scoring well in battery life and features, but that's about it.
-We would recommend looking at one of the other phones we reviewed, unless your primary focus is blocking calls.
+This cordless phone is alright, scoring well in battery life and features, but that's about it.
+We would recommend looking at one of the other phones we reviewed unless your primary focus is blocking calls.
 The most noticeable feature that separated this phone from the pack was the ease of blocking calls, so if you are the type of person that blocks more calls than they make, then this is the phone for you.

 — David Wise and Austin Palmer